 Cannabis withdrawal symptoms

-the cannabis withdrawal
+Are the cannabis withdrawal symptoms severe?

 In most cases of marijuana withdrawal, the symptoms kick in within a few hours after your high.
 For those who are heavy users, or those of whom that are more tolerant to marijuana, these symptoms may last up to two or three days, maybe even a couple weeks depending on the personality.